-Jessica Lourey (rhymes with "dowry") is an Agatha, Anthony, and Lefty-nominated author best known for her critically-acclaimed Mira James mysteries, which have earned multiple starred reviews from Library Journal and Booklist, the latter calling her writing "a splendid mix of humor and suspense."
-Jess also writes sword and sorcery fantasy, edge-of-your-seat YA adventure, magical realism, and feminist thrillers.
+Jessica Lourey (rhymes with "dowry") is a bestselling Agatha, Anthony, and Lefty-nominated author known for her critically-acclaimed Mira James mysteries, which have earned multiple starred reviews from Library Journal and Booklist, the latter calling her writing "a splendid mix of humor and suspense."
+Jess also writes nonfiction, edge-of-your-seat YA adventure, magical realism, and feminist thrillers.
 She is a tenured professor of creative writing and sociology, a recipient of The Loft's Excellence in Teaching fellowship, a regular Psychology Today blogger, and a TEDx presenter (check out her TEDx Talk for the surprising inspiration behind her first published novel).
 When not teaching, reading, or dorking out with her family in Minneapolis, you can find her dreaming of her next story.

 How did you come into writing?